APPLY TO BE A VENDOR

 Vendors are responsible for clean-up inside their booths and for removing all booth garbage into the appropriate outdoor dumpsters as provided.
 You must flatten all cardboard and separate all glass into the recycling dumpsters.
 DO NOT use the trash cans inside the facility that are for patron/public use.

-Vendors are responsible for their own change, so please plan ahead.
+Vendors are responsible for providing their own change, so please plan ahead.
 There are four (4) ATMs available on site.

 INSURANCE AND HOLD HARMLESS AGREEMENT